-Pokémon Ranger: Guardian Signs gives us Purple Eyes.
+Pokemon Ranger: Guardian Signs: Purple Eyes.
 Before we even learn he exists, he's beaten Rand within an inch of his life and kidnapped both his wife and daughter.
-Later, he beats the daughter up, too!
-It gets worse, though; he eventually mugs the elderly Societea members (though, admittedly, they deserve it), hijacks the villain's plans, makes himself immortal, pumps up Mewtwo's power higher than it should ever be, and then commands Mewtwo to finish off Dr. Edward.
+Later, he beats the daughter up, too.
+He eventually mugs the elderly Societea members, hijacks the villain's plans, makes himself immortal, pumps up Mewtwo's power higher than it should ever be, and then commands Mewtwo to finish off Dr. Edward.
 And when Rand takes the shot for Edward, Purple Eyes is simply amused and continues to attack anyway, even taunting Rand's daughter about it.
-After you beat him, he points out that the Sky Fortress is now plummeting and will wipe out all of Oblivia.
-And then he laughs.
+After you beat him, he points out that the Sky Fortress is now plummeting and will wipe out all of Oblivia, before laughing.
 Rand's wife said that the ruins she and her daughter were captured and tortured in is the only place that gives her recurring nightmares.
 In the last Extra Mission, in which an enraged Arceus is passing judgment on the human race, he arrives in person.
 His imprisonment and constant questioning has not redeemed him, but instead turned him into a Misanthrope Supreme who no longer wishes to rule over all humans, but instead Kill All Humans.
-He begins preaching to Arceus that it should go through with the destruction, but to allow himself to act as its Dragon due to their similar beliefs about humans.
-This only enrages Arceus more.
-After you defeat and calm Arceus, Arceus leaves back to its home world and drags Purple Eyes with it, to pass judgment on him.
+He begins preaching to Arceus that it should go through with the destruction, but to allow himself to act as its Dragon due to their similar beliefs about humans, which only enrages Arceus more.

-Charon was a money-obsessed Jerkass in the Pokémon games.
-But his method of introducing himself in Pokémon: Diamond and Pearl Adventure is to order his agents to suicide bomb a crowded stadium.
-Of course, it fails, but his intent is clear.
+Pokemon Diamond And Pearl Adventure: Charon was a money-obsessed Jerkass in the Pokémon games, but here his method of introducing himself is to order his agents to suicide bomb a crowded stadium.
 He holds no regard for the lives of others and plans to control the world with money made from selling legendary Pokémon.
-Two of his organization's top officers leave to find the previous leader—Charon tries to kill them.
-Which becomes even worse when you find out that said previous leader is being held captive in Charon's base.
-And as a capper, that previous leader, who goes on to rally the remaining agents against Charon, had previously tried to destroy the universe.
+Charon captures the organization's previous leader, Cyrus, and tries to kill two of his top officers when they leave to find him.
+Cyrus goes on to rally the remaining agents against Charon, despite previously trying to destroy the universe.